 Mid-America would be able to admit more international students if we had the necessary financial resources to do so.
 The home churches of international applicants are usually unable to provide the necessary financial support for their students.
 We request that their church be responsible for the travel expenses of international students, but our International Student Aid Fund covers the rest.
 Our desire is to create a network of friends with a vision and passion for this aspect of world missions.

 What You Can Do

 Would you prayerfully consider how you might support the work of training international students?
 Perhaps you are able to provide regular support to international student aid?
 Perhaps you are able to provide a sizable one-time gift to international student aid?
 Perhaps you or a group of friends wish to “adopt” an international student for three years?
-If you wish to discuss how you may support an international student please email Mid-America’s Director of Development at 219- 864-2400.
+If you wish to discuss how you may support an international student please email Mid-America’s Vice President of Advancement at firstname.lastname@example.org.

 What is an Endowment?

 For most institutions of higher learning, an endowment is foundational to their long-term financial well-being.
 Most endowments are comprised of donations that have been given for a specific cause and are carefully preserved and managed to benefit the mission of the nonprofit in future generations.
 Endowment income provides a stable, ongoing source of revenue for scholarships, faculty, and other important needs of the institution.

 An endowment was established early in the life of Mid-America when it created the Student Aid Fund.
 While not called an endowment, the Student Aid Fund generates investment income that provides financial aid to students studying at Mid-America.
 The fund principal is protected to generate student aid income for many years to come.